 If you like history and culture, visiting Delphi may be the highlight of your trip.
 The ancient sanctuary of Apollo rests on the side of Mt Parnassus.
 Up in the mountains with an amazing view, it isn’t hard to believe that this is the navel of the world.
 The Temple of Athena greets you as you arrive, and the ancient ruins are scattered along the side of the mountain as you make your way up the Sacred Way, until you find yourself at the stadium at the top of the site, with panoramic views around you.

 There's a stillness and sense of peace to Delphi, especially if you visit in the morning before buses of tourists arrive.
+If you aren't very familiar with the history of the site, you may find a guided tour useful to help you make sense of what you're seeing.
 Also take the time to visit the museum there - you'll find some wonderful examples of ancient art and architecture.

 Visiting the beautiful coastal town of Nafplio was one of the highlights of our time in Greece.
 Only two hours’ drive from Athens, it feels like a different world and I can see why it's been called the most romantic destination in Greece.
 With beautiful Venetian architecture and old Ottoman buildings, Nafplio was the original capital of the modern Greek state.
 The old town is small and perfect, and it's easy to spend hours strolling down the narrow streets.